maftouni/maftouni.github.io/_pages/cv.md

 Skills
 ======
-* Programming: Python (Pandas, SciKit-Learn, PyTorch, TensorFlow), MATLAB, R, SQL, VBA
+* Programming: Python (PySpark, Pandas, Scikit-learn, PyTorch, TensorFlow), SQL, R, MATLAB, VBA
-* Professional: Tableau, SPSS, VENSIM, ARENA, PRIMAVERA P6
-* Applications: Photoshop, LaTeX, Microsoft Word/PowerPoint/Excel/Visio
+* Data Engineering: Apache Airflow, Data Modeling, dbt, BigQuery, Amazon Redshift
+* Data Science: Machine Learning, Deep Learning, Predictive Modeling, Visualization
+* Tools & Technologies: AWS (EC2, Redshift, RDS, S3), Tableau, Superset, Streamlit, OpenCV, Spark, Primavera

 Teaching
 ======
+ I taught a course covering Airflow, SQL, Python, Tableau, and Excel VBA to junior data scientists as an Adjunct Professor at the University of New Haven.

-I taught Engineering Economy Undergraduate Course at Virginia Tech on Summer 2019.
-I have also served as a teaching assisstant for several courses at Virginia Tech and Amirkabir University of Technology including **Engineering Economy, Deterministic Operation Research, Simulation, and Facility Plan and Location**.
+In addition, I taught the Engineering Economy Undergraduate Course at Virginia Tech in Summer 2019.
+I have also served as a teaching assistant for several courses at Virginia Tech and Amirkabir University of Technology including **Engineering Economy, Deterministic Operation Research, Simulation, and Facility Plan and Location**.

 Service and leadership
 ======
-* I served as INFORMS student chapter vice president at VT.
+* Served as Vice President of the INFORMS Student Chapter at Virginia Tech (Aug 2020 – May 2021)
+* Served as Vice President of the ISE Scientific Association at Amirkabir University of Technology (Aug 2010 – May 2011)